 And what if you do want to say “no”?

-If you’ve thought about it carefully, and your gut says “don’t do it”, best to err on the side of caution.
+If you’ve thought about it carefully, and your gut says “don’t do it,” best to err on the side of caution when a friend is asking for money.
 A real friend would understand.
 And if this ends your work friendship, then your friendship may not have lasted anyway.
 You’ll get over the awkwardness eventually.

 Of course, if this is a work friend, then you want to show compassion for what they are going through.
 And, where you can, offer to help in other ways that do feel comfortable.
 But don’t let feeling embarrassed or pressured or plain old guilt keep you from doing what’s right for you!